wuhanstudio/wuhanstudio/README.md

 - **My latest research in the U.K.** [https://wuhanstudio.uk/](https://wuhanstudio.uk/)
 <!-- -->
-- [2024-12] Ph.D. graduation ceremony, University of Exeter.
+- [2024-12] Ph.D.
+Graduation Ceremony, University of Exeter.
 - [2024-11] Postdoc in Physics and Astronomy, University of Southampton.
 <!-- -->
 - [2024-10] **The End of my Ph.D.
 Journey**.